Hathin: History

 Circa 150 BCE to 100 CE Shunga Empire or Kushan Empire era Hindu temple guard rail pillars were excavated from a filled well of Bhadas village and from Hathin.
 The pillars are exhibited in the Haryana State Museum.
 The railing pillars have images of Yaksha and three mortises carved on them.
 These pillars may have belonged to the same monument as the lens-shaped mortises because both have the same size, the color of the stone, distances between the three mortises carved on the pillars and yaksha carvings.
 The yaksha on the Bhadas pillar stands on protome of a Cloven hoofed animal, with the raised right hand (now-broken) holding a flower and the left hand on the hip holding up the drapery.
 Roundel on top of the pillar is a composite animal with protome of deer and hindquarters of makra superimposed over a lotus in bloom.

-On 10 April 1919, Mahatma Gandhi was arrested at Palwal railway station, accused of sedition and jailed.
+Hathin is part of the historical Mewat region and Braj region of India.